433-Y/433-Y.github.io/_pages/cv.md

 ## Awards

-* The 15th The Chinese Mathematics Competitions, first prize in the final (national level, senior group of mathematics)
+* The 15th Chinese Mathematics Competitions, first prize in the final (national level, senior group of mathematics)
-* The 15th The Chinese Mathematics Competitions, first prize in the preliminary round (provincial, Mathematics A class)
+* The 15th Chinese Mathematics Competitions, first prize in the preliminary round (provincial, Mathematics A class)
-* The 14th The Chinese Mathematics Competitions, first prize in the preliminary round (provincial, Mathematics A class)
+* The 14th Chinese Mathematics Competitions, first prize in the preliminary round (provincial, Mathematics A class)